zarf-dev/proposals/0048-schema-update-process/README.md

 All future package definition schemas will require a root level `apiVersion` field; the v1alpha1 schema already has an optional `apiVersion` field.
 If this field is not set, v1alpha1 will be assumed.

 During Zarf's lifetime, it will introduce, deprecate, and drop support for ZarfPackageConfig API versions.
 Once a version is deprecated, users will still be able to perform all package operations such as create, publish, and deploy, but will receive warnings that they should upgrade.
 Zarf will drop support for an API version one year after it is deprecated.
 Once an API version is no longer supported, Zarf will error if a user tries to perform common package operations with that API version such as `zarf package create`, `zarf package publish`, or `zarf package deploy`.
 Even after Zarf drops official support for an API version, Zarf will still work with the commands `zarf package inspect`, `zarf package remove`, and `zarf package pull` for an additional year.
-These commands will help users understand their unsupported existing packages, which may have already been deployed to cluster, so that they can migrate them.
+These commands will help users understand their unsupported existing packages, which may have already been deployed to a cluster, so that they can migrate them.
 The SDK will follow the same timeline, i.e. one year for `packager.Create`, two years for `packager.Pull`.

 The zarf.yaml in a built package will include the package definition for every supported API version.
 When printing the package definition to the user, for example with the command `zarf package inspect definition`, the printed definition will be the latest API version by default.
 A new flag `--api-version` will be introduced to `zarf package inspect definition` and `zarf dev inspect definition` to allow configuring the output.